-So much in an rental home or apartment is defined by your decor and furniture, but there’s one decorating challenge that haunts renters even when the furniture and decor are perfect: dated or cheap-looking overhead lights.
+Your decor and furniture define much of the style of your home, but there’s one decorating challenge that haunts renters even when the furniture and decor are perfect: dated or cheap-looking overhead lights.

-In my Seattle apartment, I moved into a studio with high ceilings, hardwood floors, a clawfoot bathtub, and… dated overhead lights with bright polished brass bases.
+In Seattle, I moved into a lovely studio apartment in a 100 year old brick building located near the waterfront.
+It had high ceilings, hardwood floors, a clawfoot bathtub, and… early-90’s builders grade overhead lights with offensively bright polished brass bases.
 Although I imagine few guests noticed, the antique gold highlights in my decorating scheme felt dissonant next to the polished brass of the light fixture.
 Thankfully, I had an idea for how to conceal the ugly light fixture without removing or dismantling the light.

 Today I’m demonstrating step by step how I covered my rental apartment’s lighting with a drum shade modified to provide full coverage and transform an ugly rental’s lighting into a sleek modern fixture with NO tools required.
 The shade also softens the light in the room, and works well combined with lamps or, my personal go-to, a chandelier converted to a plug in lamp attached to the ceiling, cord swagged, and connected to a remote switch.